-In the picture left you can just make out the station built over the railway line.
-The 'triangular' wood in centre of photo encloses Blinkbonny Farm before the Hotel and Garage were built on the site.
+In the above photo you can just make out the station built over the railway line.
+The 'triangular' wood in the centre encloses Blinkbonny Farm before the Hotel and Garage were built on the site.
 At the apex of the triangle on the right can be seen, very faintly, Craigleith Station bridging the railway line.

-The diagram left will help you locate Craigleith Station.
+The diagram above will help you locate Craigleith Station.

-Later, a branch line to Cramond Brig (seen in the photo left) was started in 1892 and opened on 1st March 1894 for passengers and goods.
+Later, a branch line to Cramond Brig was started in 1892 and opened on 1st March 1894 for passengers and goods.
 The junction was just North of the station to the right on the plan above.
 Note also the railway lines going into the quarry.

-Looking North under the Station which is spanning the Queensferry Road.
+Looking North under the Station which spanned Queensferry Road.
 Just past the bridge can be seen the Craigleith Signal Box and the lines split off to the left for Barnton, straight on for Granton and right into the Quarry.

-Read the following paragraph then look at The EPS's Web Site
+Read the following paragraph then look at EPS' website: -

 This is a fascinating web site to anyone interested in Edinburgh's history and you can spend hours browsing around it.
 I am grateful to Peter Stubbs to allow me the link to his web site and congratulate him on a super web site.